Previous Next

 (d) The provisions of this subsection (4) shall not apply to the sharing of information by a state institution of higher education police department to authorized university administrators pursuant to section 23-5-141, C.R.S.

-(I) Any employee of the court, officer of the court, or judicial officer notifies such agency or custodian of the name of a child victim when such a name is disclosed to or obtained by such employee or officer during the course of proceedings related to such official action; or
+(I) Any employee of the court, officer of the court, or judicial officer notifies the agency or custodian of the name of a child victim or child witness when the name is disclosed to or obtained by the employee or officer during the course of proceedings related to the official action; or

-(II) The record or file contains the name of a child victim and the child victim or the childs legal guardian requests the custodian of the criminal justice record to make such a notation.
+(II) The record or file contains the name of a child victim or child witness and the child victim, the child witness, or the child's legal guardian requests that the custodian of the criminal justice record make such a notation.

 (d) This subsection (4.5) does not apply to the sharing of information between: